wso2/choreo-samples/hotel-reservation-app/README.md

-# Choreo Reading List Example
+# Choreo Hotel Reservation App

-Welcome to the Choreo Hotel Reservation App Example!
+Welcome to the Choreo Hotel Reservation App!
 This application is designed to help you get familiar with the Choreo platform and its features.

 ## Overview